-TITLE

-CAMP Himalayas Syangboche 20070101 20071231.stm

-DATASET CONTACT

-Kenichi Ueno Graduate School of Life and Environmental Sciences The University of Tsukuba Ten-noudai 1-1-1, Tsukuba, Ibaraki, 305-8572 Japan

-E-mail: kenueno@sakura.c c.tsukuba.ac.jp

-Gianni Tartari Ev-K2-CNR Committee Via San Bernardino, 145 24126 Bergamo Italy

-E-mail: tartari@irsa.cnr.it

-Elisa Vuillermoz

-E-mail: elisa.vuillermoz@evk2cnr.org

-DATE OF THIS DOCUMENT

-April 20, 2010

-1. 0 DATASET OVERVIEW

-1.1 Introduction

-Intensive meteorological observations in the Khumbu Valley, Nepal Himalayas, have been conducted since the middle 90's (Ueno et al., 1996; Bertolani et al., 2000; Ueno et al., 2001; Bollasina et al., 2002; Ueno and Pokhrel, 2002) in order to provide long-term monitoring of the monsoon at high altitude.
+TITLE CAMP\Himalayas\Syangboche\20090101\20091001.stm DATASET CONTACT Kenichi Ueno Graduate School of Life and Environmental Sciences The University of Tsukuba Ten-noudai 1-1-1, Tsukuba, Ibaraki, 305-8572 Japan E-mail: kenueno@sakura.c c.tsukuba.ac.jp Gianni Tartari Ev-K2-CNR Committee Via San Bernardino, 145 24126 Bergamo Italy E-mail: tartari@irsa.cnr.it Elisa Vuillermoz E-mail: elisa.vuillermoz@evk2cnr.org Roberta Toffolon E-mail: roberta.toffolon@evk2cnr.org Gianluca Lentini E-mail: gianluca.lentini@evk2cnr.org DATE OF THIS DOCUMENT March 16, 2011 1.
+0 DATASET OVERVIEW 1.1 Introduction Intensive meteorological observations in the Khumbu Valley, Nepal Himalayas, have been conducted since the middle 90's (Ueno et al., 1996; Bertolani et al., 2000; Ueno et al., 2001; Bollasina et al., 2002; Ueno and Pokhrel, 2002; Ueno et al. 2008; Ueno and Aryal) in order to provide long-term monitoring of the monsoon at high altitude.
 This area, being located on the windward side of the Range with respect to the Indian monsoon, is well exposed to the summer winds.
 The studies conducted have demonstrated that the region is a significant point of observation both of local climate and large-scale circulation.
 The Syangboche AWS was established on October 21, 1994, at Syangboche village, Solu-Khumbu district, at an altitude of 3833 m a.s.l., with the cooperation between His Majesty's Government, Department of Hydrology and Meteorology (Nepal) and the Glaciological Expedition in Nepal Project (Japan), and has been kept as one of the GAME/AAN project AWS network.
-The AWS provides data for basin scale scientific process studies of meteorology, hydrology, glaciology and engineering disaster prevention, and also contributes to monitor 10 years scale climate change as representative station at mid-latitude alpine region.

-1.2 Time period covered by the data

-Start: January 1, 2007, 00:30 End: December 31, 2007, 23:40

-1.3 Temporal characteristics of the data

-Recording hour is UTC.
+The AWS provides data for basin scale scientific process studies of meteorology, hydrology, glaciology and engineering disaster prevention, and also contributes to monitor 10 years scale climate change as representative station at midlatitude alpine region.
+1.2 Time period covered by the data Start: January 1, 2009, 00:15 End: October 1, 2009, 00:00 1.3 Temporal characteristics of the data Recording hour is UTC.